-The RATIOSLP function is similar to the RATIOPRO and RATIOCAM functions.
+The RATIOSLP function is similar to the RATIOCAM function.
 It allows a ratio to be established between a slave axis and a master axis which varies over the course of the profile.
 The table below compares the three types of moves.